-Debt is a concern for people who have money worries and it’s sometimes important to get debt advice from a free charity.
+Debt is a concern for people who have money worries and it’s sometimes important to get ft from a free charity.
 We provide information about debt, however we don’t offer debt advice.
+Similarly, if you need to get financial advice you should speak to a qualified expert.

 Why Has My Debt Got Out Of Control?